miraclewkf/MobileNetV2-PyTorch/README.md

 * Prepare data

 This code takes ImageNet dataset as example.
-You can download ImageNet dataset and put them as follows:
+You can download ImageNet dataset and put them as follows.
+I only provide `ILSVRC2012_dev_kit_t12` due to the restriction of memory, in other words, you need download `ILSVRC2012_img_train` and `ILSVRC2012_img_val`.

 ```
 ├── train.py # train script